 SUNBATH IN PAROS BEST BEACHES

 Dahhh obviously!
-There are many beaches to enjoy in Paros, depending on what you are looking for.
+There are many beaches to enjoy on the island, depending on what you are looking for.
 Here are some of the best beaches in Paros.

 If you want to stay close to Parikiá check out the beautiful Livádia.
 If you are into kite surfing, check out the constantly windy Poúnda’s beach.
 For a very different landscape, try Kolimbithres and admire its strange rock formations.
 If you are willing to hike a little, try to reach Perikopetra Beach and you shouldn’t be bothered with too many people.
 If you prefer a more lively beach atmosphere, head over to Punda Beach.
 This is a beautiful beach with crystal clear water and a very trendy beach club.